 Restoring Bladder Control: Treatment of Urinary Urgency and Frequency

 Urinary urgency and frequency are common symptoms that can have a significant impact on one's quality of life.
-These issues often arise due to a variety of reasons including an underlying pelvic floor dysfunction, which can cause interruptions in daily activities and affect sleep patterns.
+These issues often arise due to a variety of reasons, including an underlying pelvic floor dysfunction, which can cause interruptions in daily activities and affect sleep patterns.
 Fortunately, pelvic floor physiotherapy offers effective and non-invasive treatment options to address these concerns.

 What is considered normal bladder function?